 Patient-Centered Care in the Region's Designated Trauma Center

 Suburban Hospital is a Level II Trauma Center and is the state-designated trauma center for Montgomery County and the region.
-Suburban Hospital’s Emergency Department sees more than 41,000 patients per year.
+Suburban Hospital’s Emergency Department sees more than 43,000 patients per year.
+We have a separate, child-centric Pediatric Emergency Center, staffed 24 hours a day by an emergency pediatrician and specially trained pediatric medical staff.

 Suburban’s Emergency/Trauma Department offers a high-tech facility with a specially trained, around-the-clock medical staff for treating life-threatening conditions and serious illnesses including: